GeoArkadeep/Stresslog/README.md

 ## Acknowledgements

-Jon Zincai Zhang, for his awesome work on pore pressure prediction, and geomechanics at large.
+Jon Jincai Zhang, for his awesome work on pore pressure prediction, and geomechanics at large.
 This software uses his algorithms wherever possible.

 This software is written in Python, using the python library Welly by Agile Scientific, Canada.
 Welly itself uses the Lasio library to handle the las files.
 The GUI is written using Toga, and built using Briefcase, which are both components of the BeeWare Project.
 Other libraries used include Pandas, Numpy and Matplotlib.